What Is E. Coli?

 E. coli is a common type of bacteria that can get into food, like beef and vegetables.
-E. coli is short for the medical term Escherichia coli.
+E. coli is short for the bacteria's medical name Escherichia coli.
 The strange thing about these bacteria — and lots of other bacteria — is that they're not always harmful to you.

 E. coli normally lives inside your intestines, where it helps your body break down and digest the food you eat.
-Unfortunately, certain types (called strains) of E. coli can get from the intestines into the blood.
-This is a rare illness, but it can cause a very serious infection.
+Unfortunately, certain types (or strains) of E. coli can get from the intestines into the blood.
+This can make a person pretty sick.

 Someone who has E. coli infection may have these symptoms: